nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Done T1, T3

->Note: if you want to select more than one task to complete, you can separated the task by a - to complete all tasks that are within the range.
-In addition, you also need to separate the task by a ; to individually delete them.
+>Note: if you want to select more than one task to complete, you can separated the task by a hyphen (-) to complete all tasks that are within the range.
+In addition, you also need to separate the task by a comma (,) to individually delete them.

 ###5 Display tasks